hashicorp/terraform-provider-tfe/website/docs/r/org_max_token_ttl_policy.html.markdown

 **Note:** To enable or disable the maximum TTL policy feature for an organization, use the `max_ttl_enabled` attribute on the `tfe_organization` resource.

+This resource requires Terraform Enterprise version 2.0.1 or higher.

 ## Example Usage

 ```hcl